 Phantom held his left arm close to his body and levered himself up with his right.
-Pulling his legs into a crouch, the ghost gingerly maneuvered to sit on the edge of the tub.
-There was something a little heart-wrenching in the way he so easily turned his back to her, exposed and vulnerable.
-He was too naive; Maddie was his enemy.
+Pulling his legs into a crouch, the ghost gingerly turned to sit on the edge of the tub.
+There was something a little heart-wrenching in the way he so easily exposed his back to her.
+Maddie was his enemy; he was too naive.

-Maybe so was she, sitting here unarmed, barely six inches from one of the most powerful ecto-entities in Amity Park.
+Maybe so was she, sitting here unarmed bare inches from the most powerful ecto-entity in Amity Park.

-Maddie folded a square of gauze in half and carefully dabbed at the wounds.
-He hissed and stiffened, but to his credit didn't jerk away.
+Maddie folded a square of gauze in half and dabbed at the wounds.
+Phantom hissed and stiffened, but to his credit didn't jerk away.

 "What did this?"
-A dark, muddy reddish liquid mingled with the green that oozed down his back.
+She asked as she worked.
+A muddy reddish liquid mingled with the green that oozed down his back.
 She wondered darkly if ghosts could get infections.
-Or was it some kind of poison?

 "Friend of mine."

-As she wiped away more ectoplasm, it exposed the bruises on the skin beneath, blossoming out from the cuts as if from a vicious impact.
+She wiped away more ectoplasm, exposing bruises on the skin beneath, blossoming out from the cuts as if from a vicious impact.
 "Some friend."

-Maddie took a roll of gauze and leaned forward to wind it around Phantom's chest, looping it over his shoulder and slowly, steadily covering the wounds inch by inch, binding it as firmly as she dared.
-She wanted to make sure it lasted at least a few days; with this ghost's tendency to get into fights, he'd be lucky to keep any kind of bandaging for more than a few hours.
+Maddie took a roll of gauze and leaned forward to wind it around Phantom's chest, looping it over his shoulder and covering the wounds inch by inch, binding it as firmly as she dared.
+She wanted to make sure it lasted at least a day; with this ghost's tendency to get into fights, he'd be lucky to keep any kind of bandaging for more than a few hours.

 "I tried to… to just wound him or knock him out, but whatever they did to him... he just kept getting up."
 A shudder ran down the ghost's frame.
 "No matter...what I did...he just..."

 "But you beat him."
-She'd seen him tangling with ghosts before.
-He seemed to enjoy it, throwing out clever remarks and grinning at the news helicopters after he'd sucked up the remains in a stolen thermos.
+Maddie had seen him tangling with ghosts before.
+He seemed to enjoy it, throwing out clever remarks and grinning at the news helicopters after he'd sucked up his opponent in a stolen thermos.

 "Yeah."
-Phantom stared down at the hands that sat limply in his lap, his voice dropping to a hoarse whisper.
+Phantom stared down at the hands that sat limp in his lap.
+His voice dropped to a hoarse whisper.
 "I tore him apart."

 The ghost's hands seemed so deceptively ordinary.
 His skin, though pale and faintly glowing, could have been human, but the tendons and muscles that knotted under the skin were like cords of steel.
-This close, the ghost's aura gave off the faintest buzz, like an exposed power line.
-Dark green was embedded under his chipped, broken nails.
+This close, the ghost's aura buzzed like an exposed power line.
+Glancing over his shoulder, Maddie saw dark green embedded under his chipped, broken nails.

-A monster killing another monster, Maddie thought, but said nothing.
+A monster killing another monster, Maddie thought automatically, but said nothing.
 A strange monster, though.
-One that seemed completely invested in saving people.
-Who, day after day, preferred to gather scrapes and bruises over letting strangers suffer.
+One that seemed completely invested in defending humans from his own kind.
+Who seemed to prefer fighting the same enemies over and over to destroying them.
+Who, day after day, gathered scrapes and bruises to prevent strangers from suffering.

-She shrugged, though he couldn't see it.
-It wasn't something a ghost hunter could really answer.
+Maddie shrugged, though he couldn't see it.
+A ghost hunter couldn't answer such a question.
 "What could you have done?"

 "Hide—tie him up, something.
 Or, you know."
-He picked absently at a scab on his thumb.
+He hesitated; picked at a scab on his thumb.
 "Not fight back."

-She frowned as ugly green seeped through the gauze, and quickly wound on another layer.
+She frowned as ugly green seeped through the gauze, retracing the clawmarks.
+She wound on another layer.
 "You can't mean that."

 "What was I supposed to do?!"
 He dragged his hands through his hair, gripping fistfuls of the dirty white strands.
 Bright green fluid oozed through the band-aids on his knuckles.
-"I just—" His voice sank so low she could barely hear it.
+"I didn't want to hurt him I… I just—" His voice sank so low that she barely heard it.
 "I didn't want to die."

 "I see," she said hesitantly.
 She didn't see at all.
-For the first time, she wondered just how aware ghosts might be of their own fragile claim to existence.
+For the first time, Maddie wondered just how aware ghosts might be of their own fragile claim to existence.
+And yet… and yet, for him, it was real.
+For him, it was life or death, even if she couldn't call it living in the sense that humans understood it.
 "Phantom, it's okay to—"

 "It is not okay!"
 He jerked away, yanking the bandages from her hands as he turned on her.
-Angry green fire burned in his eyes, feral, dangerous, and completely inhuman.
-Green static crackled through the ghost's hair and it bristled like a dog's hackles.
+Green fire burned in his eyes, feral, dangerous, and inhuman.
+Static crackled through the ghost's hair and it bristled like a dog's hackles.

 "I ki-I killed my friend, just to save my own hide.
 I did that, don't you get it?!"
 He swept his hand through the air in a vicious gesture.
 "There is nothing okay with somebody who'd do that."

 Maddie gazed at him, then slowly shook her head.
+She didn't have to know exactly what happened; Phantom wouldn't have hurt anyone if there had been another choice.
 That wasn't the ghost she'd been studying the past few months.
 Neither was this frightened child in front of her.

 "Phantom, it's okay," she said again, softly.